AsifaBeedi/whatsapplangraphworkflow/README.md

 # AI-Powered Workflow Assistant

-A Flask-based application that implements an agentic workflow using LangGraph and Google's Gemini AI to provide intelligent, context-aware responses.
+A Flask-based application that implements an agentic workflow using LangGraph and Hugging Face to provide intelligent, context-aware responses.
 The system processes messages through multiple specialized agents to generate comprehensive and contextual responses.

 ## Features